Dr Prunella Gee

 - Interpersonal difficulties

 - PhD (Psychology, Birkbeck University of London)

-As an Integrative therapist I draw on different disciplines (person-centred/12 Step/aspects of the psychodynamic approach/existential) which I use according to need and the different stages of a client’s development.
-I will look closely with you at your choices – those you have made (those you didn’t know you made!) and those you will make.
+As an integrative therapist, Dr Prunella Gee draws on different disciplines (person-centred/12 Step/aspects of the psychodynamic approach/existential) which she uses according to need and the different stages of a client’s development.
+She will look closely with you at your choices – those you have made (those you didn’t know you made!) and those you will make.
 You will never be judged or criticised and hopefully will realise you do not need to be ‘changed’ in any way.
 Changes will be in your attitudes and your perceptions and these will come from you.

-I also specialize in actors and performers and later life issues (my PhD was a study of the psychological impact of retirement, particularly on men).
+She also specialises in actors and performers and later life issues (my PhD was a study of the psychological impact of retirement, particularly on men).

 - Gee, P.M.
 (2011).
 ‘Approach and Sensibility’: a personal reflection on analysis and writing using Interpretative Phenomenological Analysis.
 Qualitative Methods in Psychology Bulletin,B.P.S.
 11, 8-22.

 - Gee, Prunella.
 Review of Derek Milne “The Psychology of Retirement: Coping with the Transition from Work.”
 (2014).
 Wiley-Blackwell (review in Existential Analysis).

 - Gee, Prunella.
 Review of Martin Adams “An Existential Approach to Human Development: Philosophical and Therapeutic Perspectives.”
 (2018).
 Palgrave (review in Existential Analysis).